Min (Korean surname): Distribution

-The family name Min has one major clan lineage, the Yeoheung Min clan, whose bon-gwan (origin of the lineage, not necessarily the residence of living members) is present-day Yeoju, Gyeonggi Province.
-Yeoju has traditionally been called Yeoheung (during Joseon dynasty) and Hwangryeo (Goryeo dynasty), and the Min family has accordingly been referred to as Hwangryeo Mins or other variations during different times in history.
+The family name Min has one major clan lineage, the Yeoheung Min clan, whose bon-gwan (ancestral seat) is present-day Yeoju, Gyeonggi Province.
+Yeoju has traditionally been called Yeoheung (during Joseon dynasty) and Hwangryeo (Goryeo dynasty), and the Min clan has accordingly been referred to as Hwangryeo Min clan or other variations during different times in history.

-The Yeoheung Min clan is subdivided into 46 sub-clans ("Pa").
-In addition to the Yeoheung Mins, the Korean census lists families using the syllable Min in their family names including the Gyeongju Mins and Yeongju Mins.
+The Yeoheung Min clan is subdivided into 46 branches ("Pa").
+In addition to the Yeoheung Mins, the Korean census lists families using the syllable Min in their family names including the Gyeongju Min clan and Yeongju Min clan.
 These clans are not listed in the official family tree (Jokbo) of the Yeoheung Min clan and their origins are unverified.

+Notable people

 People with the family name Min include: